Suaif/blindfold_chess/README.md

 # Blindfold Chess Training Application

-A web application designed to help chess players train their blindfold chess skills by playing by dictating the moves and with a chat assistant that can ask you questions about the positions.
+A web application designed to help chess players train their blindfold chess skills by playing by dictating the moves, and with a chat assistant that can ask you questions about the positions.

 ![Screenshot of the portal](/static/screenshot.png)